apirJS/select-and-translate/README.md

 ## Acknowledgments

 - Built with the WebExtension API
-- Uses Gemini API for text translation
+- Uses Gemini API for translation
 - Made with ❤️ by Echa (apir)